Thank you! Your answers have been submitted.

 Incomplete!
 Please review all fields highlighted in "red."

-For a score 70% or below, see your Dept. Head and retake the TEST.
+For a score less than 85%, see your Dept. Head before retaking the QUIZ.

 14. Which of the following is NOT a type of Fork Lift?